LIMLabSWC/limlabswc.github.io/README.md

 ## 🚀 Built with Jekyll

-This website is built using [Jekyll](https://jekyllrb.com/), a static site generator that's natively supported by GitHub Pages.
+This website is built using [Jekyll](https://jekyllrb.com/) with the `github-pages` gem, ensuring full compatibility with GitHub Pages.
 This provides:

 - **Template System**: One layout file controls all pages
 - **Data-Driven Content**: People and publications managed in YAML files